daveyclayton/dodo/README.md

 # Usage
 1. Install the extension.
 2. When you first open it, the options page will show up.
 Follow the instructions and enter the API App details.
-3. Enter the Falcon Design File ID you want to migrate and the destination account ID where the Eagle Design File should be created.
-Click migrate 🚀
+3. Use the Celtra PSD exporter plugin available from Adobe Creative Cloud to export your PSD to layers and JSON
+4. Open the PSD sync folder
+5. Open the file [PSD name].layout and copy the contents
+6. Paste the contents into the "Plugin JSON" field in the Chrome extension
+7. Paste the desired Celtra account ID to import the design file into
-4. Check the created Eagle Design File and adjust it to be pixel perfect.
+8. Check the created Eagle Design File and adjust it to be pixel perfect.
 Please note the Known limitations of the migration extension listed below.
-5. If something does not work, you are encountering issues, or you would like to submit a suggestion (perhaps a missing feature not listed in Known limitations or something else), please post to the `#birds-of-prey` slack channel.
+9. If something does not work, you are encountering issues, or you would like to submit a suggestion (perhaps a missing feature not listed in Known limitations or something else), please post to the `#birds-of-prey` slack channel.
-6. You can update the API App details by right-clicking the extension icon and clicking the 'Options' menu item.
+10. You can update the API App details by right-clicking the extension icon and clicking the 'Options' menu item.

 NOTE: if you close the extension while the migration is in progress the migration will stop.

-# Known limitations:
-    - No support for Facebook Carousel
-    - Interactive HTML will not transfer events, actions, unsupported components (Swipey), and will only transfer the Start screen
-    - No Animations (videos will be transferred over with component clip set from 0 to scene duration)
-    - Choice component outcomes will be transferred as regular groups until Eagle supports Choices
-    - No Feeds
-    - No Auto-layout
-    - No HTML fallback image
-    - No Highlight styles
-    - No letter spacing